epistemex/transformation-matrix-js/readme.md

-An affine transformation matrix (3x3) class for JavaScript that performs various transformations such as rotate, scale, translate, skew, shear, add, subtract, multiply, divide, inverse, decomposing and more (full HTML documentation is included).
+An affine transformation matrix (3x3) class for JavaScript that performs various transformations such as rotate, scale, translate, skew, shear, add, subtract, multiply, divide, inverse, decomposing, animation, converting to and from a SVG matrix, creating matrix from triangles and more (full HTML documentation is included).

 It's primarily intended for situations where you need to track or create transforms and want to apply it permanently/manually to your own points